Alpine F1 Team: 2022 season

 In January 2022, both team principal, Marcin Budkowski, and non-executive director, Alain Prost, left their roles.
 Otmar Szafnauer, formerly of Aston Martin F1 Team, was announced as the new team principal in the same month.
 Former deputy secretary-general for sport at the FIA, Bruno Famin, has been recruited as executive director of Alpine at Viry-Châtillon, responsible for power-unit development.
 Famin had also previously led Peugeot to three consecutive Dakar Rally victories as head of its sporting division from 2016 to 2018, and a Le Mans 24 Hours triumph in 2009 as technical head of its endurance program.
 Oscar Piastri replaced Daniil Kvyat as test driver.
 In February 2022, BWT became the title sponsor of the team, in a deal aimed at sustainability drive.

 Alonso qualified in second for the Canadian Grand Prix, only behind Verstappen.
 This was his best qualifying position since the 2012 German Grand Prix, though he suffered an issue in the race and finished in ninth.

+Even though the team would fail to finish on the podium during the campaign, consistent points finishes from both drivers resulted in the French marque finishing a best ever (to this day) fourth in the Constructors’ standings.